jlangenegger/ssh_certificate/ca/setup_yubikey.md

 apt-get install yubikey-personalization yubico-piv-tool opensc-pkcs11 pcscd
 ```

-## change default pins and mgt key of yubikey
+## change default pins and management key of yubikey
 Then prepare the PIV applet in the YubiKey NEO.
 ```bash
 yubikey_id=ca1_host